SanPen/GridCal/doc/md_source/topology.md

     is lower than a threshold.
 The threshold is given by the exponent number. i.e. 5 corresponds to `r+x < 1e-5`.

 Automatic layout algorithm
-    Another nice feature in GridCal is the ability to sort bus bar locations according to a graph algorithm.
+    Another nice feature in VeraGrid is the ability to sort bus bar locations according to a graph algorithm.
     This is especially useful when you are provided with a grid that has no schematic, where the graphical representation depict all the bus bars in the same place.